 Let us take the example of allergies.
 They represent a challenge and the opportunities for treating them with conventional medicine are often highly unsatisfactory.
 If there was just the slightest suspicion that new therapeutic approaches could bring relief, ethically oriented research should jump upon them with scientific enthusiasm.
 It would take very little time to determine whether the new method was a waste of time or whether something genuinely valuable lay behind it.
 For, ultimately, allergies are a condition which affects millions of people and responsibility for the nation’s health is at stake.

 Who are the authorities in the UK that determine what is scientifically recognized or not?
 They’re universities and the courts!
 Universities are traditionally the centres of modern scientific research.
-Research is costly and becoming ever more so.
-The funding universities receive from the state for research work has been inadequate for some time.
+Research is costly and becoming ever more so and the funding universities receive from the state for research work has been inadequate for some time.
 Consequently sponsors are needed.
 Research work is commissioned and paid for by the pharmaceutical industry and other sectors of industry.
 University professors responsible for the research can also boost their salaries by this means.
 It is quite natural to wonder how objective and neutral research actually is today.
 You would also expect that careful study design would always produce the same or similar results.
 Far from the truth.
 How often do we read studies of the same topic with totally different, even contradictory results!
 There is little interest in alternative methods which are not backed by big investors.
-Professors who tackle these subjects have to fear of their jobs in certain circumstances.

 The pressure for new developments now no longer comes from above (science and politics) but from below (general public).
 The studies to recognise acupuncture were not proposed by the universities.
 The pressure from patients and therapists became so great that it was no longer possible to avoid tackling the subject.
 But it took nearly 40 years.

 There is no medical method in the world which will help everyone.
-Man is not a machine which runs according to technically reproducible rules.
 Every person is an individual and disease should be regarded as a largely multifactorial product of physical, psychological and social circumstances.
 Organs and tissue, which are completely destroyed or missing, cannot be restored by any method, not even bioresonance.
-Deficient enzymes, vitamins and nutrients must also be physically supplied.
-Applying a foods biophysical information to a patient will not satisfy their hunger!
-Provided responsive tissue is still president, an improvement can often be brought about in the patient’s condition through bioresonance.
-Oscillation patterns, which are superior to matter, will often produce an effect where chemical substances are no longer effective at the physical level.
+Deficient enzymes, vitamins and nutrients must also be physically supplied, however provided responsive tissue is still president, an improvement can often be brought about in the patient’s condition through bioresonance.